jordandeklerk/OracleCoder/README.md

 # OracleCoder: Enhancing Text-to-SQL Generation with QLoRA+ Ensemble

+> **NOTE:** This project is on-going.
+The results here are not complete.
+Stay tuned for future updates on the evaluation of OracleCoder.

-OracleCoder is a cutting-edge (on-going) project aimed at advancing text-to-SQL generation capabilities.
+OracleCoder is a cutting-edge project aimed at advancing text-to-SQL generation capabilities.
 It leverages a novel approach, combining schema linking and SQL generation tasks, to fine-tune open-source language models efficiently.
 This project introduces an innovative ensemble method using QLoRA+ to achieve high performance while addressing data privacy and cost concerns, democratizing access to state-of-the-art text-to-SQL technologies.

 ## Key Features